October 18, 2018

 Afterwards, their best photos were also digitally retouched for that true glamour shot!

 Three volunteers then joined us at the Birkbeck-UCL Centre for Neuroimaging (BUCNI) where we measured their brains' response to these pictures using a Magnetic Resonance Imaging (MRI) brain scanner.

-We were able to demonstration that the ‘beauty standards’ portrayed by the beauty industry might have a damaging impact on mental health and the way we feel about ourselves.
-Specifically, our volunteers showed activity in a part of their brain called the 'amygdala' when viewing the unrealistic (that is, made-up and digitally retouched) faces, that was similar to those seen in individuals with PTSD and anxiety disorders.
+We demonstrated that the ‘beauty standards’ portrayed by the beauty industry might have a damaging impact on mental health and the way we feel about ourselves.
+Specifically, all three volunteers showed activity in a part of their brain called the 'amygdala' when viewing the unrealistic (that is, made-up and digitally retouched) faces.
+The amygdala is part of the brain involved in emotions and over-activity of the amygdala is seen in individuals with PTSD and anxiety disorders.